federicadomani/Mp4-Video-1-Click-FFMPEG-for-Windows/README.md

 This is a source-only mirror.
 Windows installer binaries can be downloaded from the main [site](https://sourceforge.net/projects/mp4video1click/).

-Also, for your convenience, the latest version of Windows installer can be downloaded [here](https://www.dropbox.com/s/xfq0732bac28n2w/Setup_Mp4Video1Click_1_4_2_0.exe?raw=1).
+Also, for your convenience, the latest version 1.4.3.0 of Windows installer can be downloaded [here](https://www.dropbox.com/s/658mi1yg8xhywxg/Setup_mp4video1click_1_4_3_0.exe?raw=1).

+In version 1.4.3.0 compared to 1.4.2.0:
+1) New FFMPEG v4.0.2 has been embedded
+2) Inno Setup installer has been improved.